Exclusive: Turf War Blocked CFPB From Helping Fix Student Loan Forgiveness Program

 In early 2018, with complaints rising, the bureau geared up to help those people.

 Several sources familiar with the matter tell NPR that the bureau sent teams of examiners into servicing companies that run student loan call centers.
 Such examinations typically go on for two months, with the team embedded at the company.
-There's months of follow-up after that.
+There are months of follow-up after that.

 But the Trump administration's Education Department told loan servicing companies not to share information with the bureau about the vast majority of student loan borrowers, citing privacy concerns.

 That's even though the companies are allowed to turn over private financial information to credit reporting companies.
-But the Education Department told the firms it was not OK to share information with a law enforcement agency.
+But the Education Department told the companies it was not OK to share information with a law enforcement agency.
 The CFPB is charged with enforcing consumer protection laws.

 "That seems like nonsense to me," Peterson says, referring to the privacy issue.
 "It's the United States government."

-Sources tell NPR the move scuttled the CFPB's efforts to help.
+Sources tell NPR that the move scuttled the CFPB's efforts to help.
 The examiners couldn't get most of the information the bureau wanted, so it couldn't identify problems and help fix them.

-"It's 100% clear that the public service Student Loan Forgiveness Program is badly broken, it needs to be fixed," Peterson says.
+"It's 100% clear that the public service Student Loan Forgiveness Program is badly broken; it needs to be fixed," Peterson says.
 "And we have teams of seasoned, trained accountants and lawyers whose job and expertise is fixing exactly that type of thing.
-But instead of sending them in we're just leaving them on the sidelines and the problem's not getting solved."
+But instead of sending them in, we're just leaving them on the sidelines and the problem's not getting solved."

 Peterson says the bureau could go to court to force the issue and get the information it needs.
 But with a new director appointed by the Trump administration, he says, "the leadership of the CFPB has chosen not to pick that fight."